Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 **Mastery Property**
 Your training with weapons allows you to use the mastery property of one kind of Simple or Martial weapon of your choice, provided you are proficient with it.
-Whenever you finish a Long Rest, you can change the kind of weapon to another eligible kind.
+Whenever you finish a Long Rest, you can change the kind of weapon to another eligible kind or change the weapon's mastery property to other eligible kind.

+---